Short Selling and Earnings Management: A Controlled Experiment

 University of Washington - Michael G. Foster School of Business

-During 2005-2007, the SEC ordered a pilot program in which one-third of the Russell 3000 index were arbitrarily chosen as pilot stocks and exempted from short-sale price tests.
-Pilot firms’ discretionary accruals reduce during this period, and revert to pre-experiment levels when the program ends.
-Conditional on committing financial misconduct, pilot firms are more likely to be caught.
-Pilot firms’ earnings response coefficients decline and coefficients of current returns on future earnings increase, then revert to pre-experiment levels after the program.
-We conclude that decreases in short selling costs constrain firms’ opportunistic reporting behavior and enhance share price efficiency.
+During 2005-2007, the SEC ordered a pilot program in which one-third of the Russell 3000 were arbitrarily chosen as pilot stocks and exempted from short-sale price tests.
+Pilot firms’ discretionary accruals decrease during this period, and revert to pre-experiment levels when the program ends.
+Among firms that initiate financial misconduct before the program begins, pilot firms are caught more quickly once the program starts.
+During the program, pilot firms’ current returns better reflect future earnings, and their post-earnings announcement drift decreases.
+We conclude that decreases in short selling costs constrain firms’ opportunistic reporting behavior and enhance stock price efficiency.

 JEL Classification: G14, G18, G34, M41working papers series

 Date posted: June 29, 2013 ; Last revised: April 29, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.